QTIM-Lab/DeepNeuro/README.md

 ## Contact

-DeepNeuro is under active development, and you may run into errors or want additional features.
+DeepRad is under active development, and you may run into errors or want additional features.
 Send any questions or requests for methods to abeers@mgh.harvard.edu.
 You can also submit a Github issue if you run into a bug.

 ## Citation

-If you use DeepNeuro in your published work, please cite:
+If you use DeepRad in your published work, please cite:

 Beers, A., Brown, J., Chang, K., Hoebel, K., Gerstner, E., Rosen, B., & Kalpathy-Cramer, J. (2018). <a href="https://arxiv.org/pdf/1808.04589.pdf">DeepNeuro: an open-source deep learning toolbox for neuroimaging</a>. arXiv preprint arXiv:1808.04589.